ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

   Pvt.
 Bonica
 </p>

   Because Pvt.
-Bonica was a welder in civilian life, the Army
-  assigned him to the 123rd Armored Anti-Aircraft Gun Battery.
-He was quickly promoted to the rank of Technical Sargeant and sent to the European Theater.
+Bonica was a welder in civilian life, the Army assigned him to the 123rd Armored Anti-Aircraft Gun Battery.
+He was quickly promoted to Technical Sargeant and sent to the European theater.
 Over the next two years, he saw more combat than anyone his age should ever see.

   <p align="center">